-Can produce 9 cubes in 8 to 10 minutes.
-Very compact and stylish design, takes up minimal counterspace.
+Can produce 9 cubes in 8-10 minutes.
+Very compact and stylish design; takes up minimal counterspace.
 Produces up to 26 pounds of bullet-shaped ice in 24 hours.
 Very quiet and efficient cooling system.
 Simple one-button operation.

-Finished cubes are not completely solid, can refreeze together.
+Finished cubes are not completely solid and can refreeze together.
 Some complaints of "off" taste.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Do you need lots of ice in short order?
 A portable ice maker could be the perfect solution for you.
 Sure, you could spend a couple of days building up an ice supply in your freezer, but that’s a tedious process.
 You could buy commercial bags of ice, but transporting and storing them would be a hassle.
 Even your refrigerator's built-in ice maker imposes a time-consuming recovery period between productivity cycles.

 A portable ice maker helps you create table-ready cubes in a matter of minutes.
 Most machines can store several pounds of ice at a time, and some can even recycle melted ice into new cubes.

 For the purposes of this shopping guide, we'll be discussing automated, portable ice makers — the type of machine that sits on your countertop and cranks out ice cubes, nuggets, or flakes on command.
 An ice cube tray could also be considered an “ice maker,” as could a built-in machine in your freezer, but we're not discussing those products here.